rkluger68/cpycourse/docs/training/tutorial.md

 ## Running a Python program

+Running a programm means executing a sequence of python-statements (i.e. the "programm code" or in short "code").

-Running a Python Programm can be done by providing code as a command-string (i.e. a sequence of python-statements separated by semicolons) on commandline using the following command:
+Running a Python programm can be done by providing code as a command-string (i.e. a sequence of python-statements separated by semicolons) on commandline using the following command:

     $ python3 -c "print('Hello World')"
     Hello World